Logo with a gold A and blue P E P and blue text that spells out Augustana Prison Education Program

 The purpose of Augustana College is to afford an opportunity for a higher education in the liberal arts that provides for the development of all dimensions of human existence, in a manner consistent with the higher education values of the Evangelical Lutheran Church in America.
 As a community dedicated to diversity, equity and inclusion, Augustana prizes interfaith engagement, commitment to justice, spiritual exploration, reasoned examination and vocational discernment.
 In carrying out this purpose, the corporation shall assure freedom of academic inquiry and expression.

-Currently in its third year, APEP has 35 students taking full-time coursework.
-In the 2023-24 academic year, 23 faculty are teaching an Augustana course in the prison.
+Currently in its fourth year, APEP has 39 students taking full-time coursework.
+In the 2024-25 academic year, 19 faculty members are scheduled to teach 65 credits in the prison.

 Check out the FAQ page for more details!